lcerdeira/ont_tutorial_cas9/Static/TutorialPreamble.md

 Editing the workflow's configuration file, **`config.yaml`**, will allow the analyses to be run using different DNA sequence collections, reference genomes, and with different BED files that define the regions of interest.

+## What will this tutorial produce?

+* A rich HTML format report containing summary statistics and figures highlighting performance of the enrichment protocol
+* **`Microsoft Excel`** format files containing coordinates and summary statistics for on-target regions
+* **`Fastq`** format file containing reads that correspond to each of the target regions specified
+* **`Microsoft Excel`** format files containing summary statistics for sequence regions defined as showing off-target enrichment
+* **`Fastq`** format sequence file containing reads that were classified as off-target enrichment

 ## Methods utilised include:

 * **`conda`** for management of bioinformatics software installations